£164 Find Cheap Flights from Scotland to Ontario

 • How far in advance should I book a flight from Scotland to Ontario?

-To get a below-average price on a flight from Scotland to Ontario, you should book around 6 weeks before departure, which saves you about 26% compared to booking last-minute.
-For the absolute cheapest price, our data suggests you should book 12 weeks before departure.
+To get a below-average price on the flight from Scotland to Ontario, you should book around 1 week before departure.
+For the absolute cheapest price, our data suggests you should book 4 weeks before departure.

 • How many cities have direct flights to Ontario?

-From Scotland, there are direct flights to Ontario from one city.
-This city is Glasgow and there are 4 direct flights each week.
+From Scotland, there are direct flights to Ontario from 2 cities.
+The city with the most direct flights is Edinburgh, with 43 direct flights each week.

 • How many direct flights to Ontario are there each day?